-This popular family run kneipe Erika’s Eck may very well be located in one of the city’s most trendy areas, but this restaurant in Hamburg Schanzenviertel deliberately sets out to be the opposite of trendy or cool.
-Open for more than 40 years, this unpretentious and down to earth place still retains an old school vibe that hasn’t changed like the surrounding neighbourhood.
+This popular family-run kneipe Erika’s Eck may very well be located in one of the city’s most trendy areas, but this restaurant in Hamburg Schanzenviertel deliberately sets out to be the opposite of trendy or cool.
+Open for more than 40 years, this unpretentious and down-to-earth place still retains an old-school vibe that hasn’t changed like the surrounding neighborhood.
 After being featured on TV and in newspapers and magazines, the place gets busy, so it’s suggested that you make a reservation if you want to have lunch or dinner here.
 Expect big portions on the cheap, like schnitzel, steak, shrimp sandwiches, salads, and more.
 All of the food, especially the meat, is super fresh as they buy it from the butcher next door.

 Location: Sternstraße 98, 20357

 Another long-standing business in Hamburg Schanzenviertel is Salzbrenner, a local butcher shop that is rumored to sell the best sausages in all of Hamburg.
 Here you can purchase fresh sausages at a decent price – think Weißwurst, Bratwurst, Currybockwurst, and more.
 If you don’t fancy buying something to take home and cook, you can also stop by the shop for breakfast or lunch.

 Location: Lagerstrasse 17, 20357